pw598/pw598.github.io/_posts/2025-05-31-MongoDB-via-MongoShell.md

 // ]
 ````

-That provided a list of top-level fields, but not nested fields that reside in a hierarchy.
+That provided a list of top-level fields, but not nested fields that reside in the hierarchy.
 The following script will loop through second-level fields as well.
-It is quite lengthy to be entered line by line, so we'll use a <code>.js</code> file along with the <code>load()</code> command.
+It is quite lengthy to be entered line by line, so we'll use a <code>.js</code> file, along with the <code>load()</code> command.

-I said this article would be all about Mongo shell commands, but for my own sake, I will use the below Python function to generate the <code>.js</code> files and ensure the proper format.
-This is simply for the sake of convenience, it is purely optional.
+I said this article would be all about Mongo shell commands, but for my own sake, I will use the below Python function to generate the <code>.js</code> files and ensure proper format.
+This is purely optional, and only for the sake of convenience.

 ```js